nostromo-1/robotic-car/README.md

 * libcwiid1 libcwiid-dev
 * libasound2-dev

 After installing them copy the code files, the Makefile and the sounds directory, and run `make robot`.
-After compiling, run it with `sudo ./robot`.
+After compiling, run it with `./robot -b -s`.
+If wheels encoders are used, add `-e`